Kirk Shelmerdine: Cup driving career

-He started out 2006 on a better note.
+Shelmerdine started out 2006 on a better note.
 He was rolling his car on to his hauler after failing to qualify high enough in his qualifying race for the Daytona 500.
 A NASCAR official stopped him and informed him that he qualified for his first Daytona 500 by gaining the final spot with his qualifying speed.
 He finished in twentieth place on the lead lap, the best finish of his Cup career.
 His performance gained media attention as he said if he did not qualify, he'd sell his race team because he was extremely low on money.
 He was using a motor from Richard Childress (in exchange for a displaying a sponsorship decal).
 His tires had been donated by a family of Dale Earnhardt fans.
 He had no full-time pit crew, only his loyal teammates such as Phil Harris, J.V.
 Daniels and a few others.

 Shelmerdine's plans for the rest of 2006 were limited, however, he did race at Talladega.
 He qualified 22nd and was having a good run when he wrecked early in the race.
 Shelmerdine finished fortieth.
 Since then, he has attempted to qualify for the Coca-Cola 600 but failed to make the race after a qualifying crash, his next appearance was at the Pepsi 400 at Daytona where he made the show but fell out early and finished 43rd.

 On December 22, 2006, the Federal Election Commission sent an "admonishment letter" to Shelmerdine as a response to him for running with a Bush/Cheney decal on his car in 2004.

 Shelmerdine drove the Richard Childress Racing No. 33 in the 2008 Daytona testing sessions and was to be entered in the 2008 Daytona 500.
 He attempted a number of races during the 2009 season after buying Toyotas from Bill Davis Racing.
 Shelmerdine used Tom Hubert for road courses and New England staple Ted Christopher for Loudon.